 Spare Parts, Support and Prices.

-Defined Terms and Boeing’s Rights.
+General.

 Capitalized terms used and not defined in this Section 28 will have the meanings set forth in Boeing Document M6-1124-3 "Boeing Designed, Sub-Contracted Products Manufacturers Warranty" (M6) or the PSAA, as applicable.
 This Section 28 will remain in full force and effect as long as any Aircraft using or supported by any Product remains in service and will survive termination, cancellation, or expiration of this BSCA.
-For the avoidance of doubt, If the PSAA applies, the obligations of Seller contained in the PSAA will be for the benefit of Boeing Entities in addition to Customers and their delegates.
-To the extent there is a conflict or inconsistency with this Section 28 and the M6 or the PSAA, the terms in this Section 28 control; provided, however, that Nothing in this Section 28 will extend the time periods set forth in the M6.
+If the PSAA applies, the obligations of Seller contained in the PSAA will be for the benefit of Boeing Entities in addition to Customers and their delegates.
+To the extent there is a conflict or inconsistency with this Section 28 and the M6 for Boeing Designed Spare Parts or the PSAA for all other Spare Parts, as applicable, the terms in this Section 28 control.
+Nothing in this Section 28 will extend the time periods set forth in the M6.

 Spare Parts and In Service Support Requirements.

-Seller will provide Spare Parts and in service support to Boeing Entities in accordance within Table 1 of this Section 28.2 of this BSCA.
-Seller will sell to Boeing Entities such quantities of Spare Parts identified in an Order and will ship Spare Parts at the scheduled rate of delivery determined by the applicable Boeing Entity.
+Seller will provide Spare Parts and in service support to Boeing Entities in accordance with Table 1 of this Section 28.2 of this BSCA.
+Unless otherwise identified within an Order, Seller will sell to Boeing Entities such quantities of Spare Parts and/or Repair and Overhaul identified in an Order and will ship Spare Parts and/or Repair and Overhaul at the scheduled rate of delivery consistent with Table 1 of this Section 28.2 of this BSCA or other relevant provisions of this Section 28.

-Unless previously approved by Boeing via Written Approval, Seller will only sell Boeing Proprietary Spare Parts to Boeing Entities.
+Unless approved otherwise by Boeing via Written Notice, Seller will sell Boeing Designed Spare Parts to Boeing Entities only.

-Table 1 Response Times and Lead Time Requirements
+Table 1 Table 1 (i) Help Desk and Communication Response Times for all Spare Parts; (ii) Shipment Lead Time Requirements for Shelf Stock Parts; (iii) Shipment Lead Times for non-Shelf Stock Parts; (iv) Required TAT for all repairable Spare Parts, in each case except as specified in Table 2.8 of Attachment 1 of this BSCA.